 Lion Corporation (hereinafter the "Company") is a company, as defined by Japan's Companies Act, and is based in Japan.
-The consolidated financial statements of the Company and its subsidiaries (hereinafter the "Group") presented herein comprise the results for the year ended December 31, 2023 recorded by the Company, its subsidiaries and the Group's interests in its equity-method affiliates.
+The consolidated financial statements of the Company and its subsidiaries (hereinafter the "Group") presented herein comprise the results as of and for the year ended December 31, 2024 recorded by the Company, its subsidiaries and the Group's interests in its equity-method affiliates.